bright/new-www/content/blog/nestjs-parametrizable-dynamic-modules.md

 published: false
 language: en
 ---
+## Intro

+NestJS allows to easily encapsulate code with not only with Static modules, but also Dynamic Modules.
+Dynamic modules allow us to modify the module's configuration, dependencies or behaviour at bootstrap time.
+This gives a massive advantage in terms of code deduplication and reusability.
+Let's give it a go and implement Notifications by means of Dynamic Modules

 ## Objective

 * The library for sending UserNotifications to different countries with fast horizontal expansion to next countries